 Causes, Risks & Treatment Options

 45% of adults snore at least occasionally, and 25% are habitual snorers.
-Problem snoring is more frequent in men and those who are overweight, and it often worsens with age.
+Problem snoring is more frequent in men or those who are overweight, and it often worsens with age.
 Nasal allergies, heartburn and other factors can also contribute to problem snoring.

 Causes of Snoring